Heating pads can be used while pregnant to ease any pain in the muscles or joints, so long as they do not raise the woman’s body temperature too much.

 Obstetricians and midwives routinely caution against the use of hot tubs during pregnancy, so it is understandable that women may worry about other heat sources during pregnancy, including heating pads.

 Particularly in the third trimester as ligaments shift and the weight of the uterus increases, many women experience back and abdominal pain.
-It is usually okay to use a heating pad for brief periods, and it may be safer than other pain relievers, such as ibuprofen.
+It is usually okay to use a heating pad for brief periods, and it may be safer than other pain relievers,

 In this article, we discuss when it is safe to use a heating pad, where women can use it on their bodies, and the benefits and risks.
 We also look at other pain relief options that people can use during pregnancy.